lrddrl/ai-pdf-parser/README.md

 - **Current Limitations:**
   - Only one invoice can be uploaded at a time.
   - After each upload, the page must be refreshed manually to allow another upload.
+  - PDF Parsing Limitations:
+    - If the PDF is text-based, it can be parsed normally.
+    - If the PDF is a scanned image, it currently cannot be parsed because it requires additional dependencies (pdfjs-dist, node-canvas) along with the “Desktop -      development with C++” workload, which is essential for compiling native modules like node-canvas.
+    - Due to limited computer configuration and slow performance, this issue is still under investigation.

 - **Future Improvements:**
   - Support multiple invoice uploads in a single session.